Traditional Chinese Medicine for Numbness

-TCM practitioners often offer acupuncture treatment combined with cupping, moxibustion and herbal formula to treat numbness.
-After identifying the cause of numbness, an herbal formula will be prescribed based on your condition and constitution, along with a personalized acupuncture treatment plan.
+TCM practitioners often offer acupuncture combined with cupping, moxibustion and herbal formula for numbness.
+After identifying the cause of numbness, an herbal formula will be used based on your condition and constitution, along with a personalized acupuncture plan.

 Commonly used Chinese herbs thought to be beneficial for numbness include Mu Dan Pi, Sang Ji Sheng, Shan Yao and Shu Di Huang.
-They can be used to treat liver and kidney qi deficiency which can help to reduce the numbness.
-Dan Shen and San Qi can be used to enhance blood circulation and reduce both the numbness and pain.
+They can be used for liver and kidney qi deficiency which can help to reduce the numbness.
+Dan Shen (Red Sage) can be used to enhance blood circulation and reduce both the numbness and pain.